-In this study, we investigated the impact of long-term grazing disturbance on a previously wet tussock tundra ecosystem underlain by permafrost in the Siberian Arctic using flux-chamber observations over 2.5 weeks during the growing season in summer 2019.
-Over the past 22 years, introduction of large herds of herbivores in the context of the so-called Pleistocene Park experiment has altered vegetation and soil properties within the affected area, this way initiating an ongoing transformation from a water-logged, overgrown tussock tundra towards a drier ecosystem featuring more turf-like vegetation.
-We compared the managed ecosystem inside Pleistocene Park to a nearby undisturbed reference site, focusing our study on differences in soil thermal and hydrological properties, and how these influenced the exchange fluxes of carbon between ecosystem and atmosphere.
+In this study, we investigated the impact of long-term grazing disturbance on a previously wet tussock tundra ecosystem underlain by permafrost in the Siberian Arctic using flux chamber observations over 2.5 weeks during the growing season in summer 2019.
+Over the past 22 years, introduction of large herds of herbivores in the context of the so-called Pleistocene Park experiment has altered vegetation and soil properties within the affected area, in this way initiating an ongoing transformation from a waterlogged, overgrown tussock tundra towards a drier ecosystem featuring more turflike vegetation.
+We compared the managed ecosystem inside Pleistocene Park to a nearby undisturbed reference site, focusing our study on differences in soil thermal and hydrological properties and how these influenced the exchange fluxes of carbon between the ecosystem and the atmosphere.

-- We measured a significantly lower albedo at the grazed site compared to the undisturbed reference, which can be mostly explained by a lower abundance of shrubs.
+We measured a significantly lower albedo at the grazed site compared to the undisturbed reference, which can be mostly explained by a lower abundance of shrubs.
 Soil compaction as a result of trampling, in combination with higher evapotranspiration losses, led to a decrease in soil moisture.
-Linked to the associated reduction in soil heat capacity, topsoil temperatures in the park were higher and reacted one order of magnitude faster to changes of air temperatures compared to the undisturbed tundra.
-Due to warmer and drier conditions in the soil, both GPP and R{eco} during July were significantly higher at the grazed - 480 site in the park compared to a undisturbed wet tussock tundra, while differences in NEE are not pronounced.
-CH_4 emissions, following the shift in hydrological properties, were distinctly lower in the park, but also highly variable between plots.
+Linked to the associated reduction in soil heat capacity, topsoil temperatures in the park were higher and reacted 1 order of magnitude faster to changes in air temperatures compared to the undisturbed tundra.
+Due to warmer and drier conditions in the soil, both GPP and R{eco} during July were significantly higher at the grazed site in the park compared to an undisturbed wet tussock tundra, while no substantial differences in NEE were found.
+CH4 emissions, following the shift in hydrological properties, were distinctly lower in the park but also highly variable between plots.